Stand up for what you believe in and develop a love of learning

 The QMPT group meets each week during the autumn and spring terms, and much activity occurs outside of the meeting period as the team strives to do as well as it possibly can.

 The Queen’s Society is made up of the School’s Academic Scholars.
 The group meets four times each term for a variety of different activities.
 Sometimes members will give a presentation to the rest of the Society on a subject which interests them; sometimes they discuss an issue or an idea which has recently been in the news; sometimes they simply play a mind-stretching game.

 Members of the Queen’s Society also take a lead in the fortnightly Scholars’ Talks.
 For these, girls research a topic of their choice, and deliver an online presentation for the rest of the School community to watch.
 There is then an opportunity for questions and answers, and for wider debate and discussion.
 The talks are recorded, and saved on the VLE (Virtual Learning Environment) so that they can be watched again.
-Talks this year have included a history of plagues and pandemics, an account of life in the LBGTQ community in the present and the past, and an investigation of how children’s literacy develops in the early years.
+Talks this year have included an investigation of the role of women in the French resistance, a presentation on the Greek poet Sappho, and a discussion of What is Music?
 Although they are called Scholars’ Talks, these talks are very much for the whole School, and you do not have to be a Scholar to give one.